MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_error.md

 ## -remarks

-This macro is the recommended way to implement error logging on Windows Vista, because unlike [WIAS_LERROR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_lerror), WIA_ERROR allows error messages to be written to the log file (*Wiatrace.log*).
-The *Wiatrace.log* file is only available in Windows Vista and later versions of the operating system.
+This macro is the recommended way to implement error logging, because unlike [WIAS_LERROR](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_lerror), WIA_ERROR allows error messages to be written to the log file (*Wiatrace.log*).
 The utility used to view the contents of this log file is WiaTrcVw.exe.

 To enable tracing in free builds, drivers must define the WIA_DEBUG macro by adding `#define WIA_DEBUG` before including any of the WIA headers.
 Tracing is enabled by default in checked and debug builds of the operating system.